Bicycle Accident Attorney in Austin, TX

 In a busy city like Austin, TX, motorists frequently share the road with bicycle riders.
 Riding a bicycle is a great way to exercise and enjoy the outdoors.
-You might also ride your bike to and from work, and some cyclists make a living as interoffice couriers or pedicab operators.
+You might ride your bike to and from work, and some cyclists make a living as interoffice couriers or pedicab operators.
 Whatever your reason for riding, it’s essential for cyclists to obey traffic rules, watch out for errant drivers and make safe decisions.
 Bike accidents have the potential to cause severe and possibly fatal injuries.
-The risk of severe injuries in a bicycle accident is exceptionally high because riders have little or no physical protection aside from gloves and a helmet.
-Some of the most common injuries associated with these accidents are road rash, closed head injuries, brain damage, contusions, lacerations, and broken bones.
+The risk of severe injuries in a bicycle accident is exceptionally high because riders have little or no physical protection besides gloves and a helmet.
+The most common injuries associated with these accidents are road rash, closed head injuries, brain damage, contusions, lacerations, and broken bones.

 Bicycle Accident Statistics

 The statistics on bicycle collisions are shocking.
 Approximately 42 cyclists die yearly in Texas alone after collisions with cars and trucks.
 Nearly three-quarters of cyclists are concerned about safety and accidents.
 However, motorists are often oblivious to the bicycles on the road with them.
 In Austin, TX, the police department reports that the city experiences an average of 315 bike collisions annually, including some 280 with injuries.
 The National Highway Traffic Safety Administration acknowledges that accidents involving bicycles are under-reported, and it’s estimated that only 10 percent of injury cases are ever reported by law enforcement.
 Nevertheless, statistics are grave.

 - Intoxicated motorists are responsible for 40 percent of fatal bike accidents.

 - About half of all reported bike accidents involve motorized vehicles.

 - Approximately 75 percent of accidents occur at or near intersections.